Aelisya/AdGuard-Home-Filters/README.md

 i don't really need it (since DNSCRYPT have in it's stamps the ip of the server but i config the localhost) Quad9 : 127.0.0.1

+## And for the connection between the client and AdGuard ?
+I use Dns Over Https because iPhone have DOH support and Windows 10 Will have it too soon, and since i control the server (physically and software) i don't have to worry about cookies and history log or dns spoofing.

 ## Source
 - [DMN - NEXTDNS](https://github.com/nextdns/metadata/)
 - My own modification.